For students

 Slow, soft, staccato

-Play a measure or section slowly, softly, and staccato.
-This combination isolates precision and reveals weaknesses.
+Play a measure or section slowly, softly, and with staccato.

 #37